 3. Remember Your Reusable Grocery Bags

-Or let your kids help you remember to bring reusable bags to the store.
+Or let your kids help you remember to bring reusable totes to the store.
 Let’s face it: Their memories are often a lot better than ours.

 4. Bring Reusable Cutlery

-A visit to any fast-food or fast-casual restaurant often means lots of plastic and paper waste, from plates to cutlery.
-Reduce this waste by bringing your own reusable items, like stainless-steel drinking straws, bamboo cutlery, and a reusable cup.
+A visit to any deli, fast-food, or fast-casual restaurant often means lots of plastic and paper waste, from plates to cutlery, as well as plastic straws.
+Reduce the amount of plastic you use by bringing your own reusable items, like stainless-steel drinking straws, bamboo cutlery, and reusable coffee cups.
 Or bring a set of cutlery you already have at home.